Carteret Islands: Carteret islander community in the present

-The Carteret Islanders are frequently described as the world’s first “climate refugees”or victims, but they want to be known as survivors.
+The Carteret Islanders are frequently described as the world's first “climate refugees”or victims, but they want to be known as survivors.
 The documentary, Sun Come Up, illustrates the community in the present.
-They explain how they speak their own language, Tok Pisin.
 Elders in the film reminisce about their happy childhoods on the island before the sea levels rose past their island’s boundaries.
 The island used to be filled with crops including banana trees, sugar cane and swamp taro.

 However, now the land is turning into a desert because of saltwater contamination.
 Climate change has destroyed islanders’ access to freshwater and food.
 There is fear amongst the community that there will soon be no place for them to live and build a future.
 The Islanders utilize shells as currency, and they explain how they use that with pigs to buy land and to build a bond between the Carteret Islanders and people in nearby Bougainville.
 The documentary highlights the group of young people selected to go to Bougainville in search of land.
 It was challenging for the community to make the decision to leave their homeland because of their deep connection with the environment, but climate change created such obstacles they were forced to search for a future.
 It was also difficult for them to imagine a life with different culture and values.
 On their search for new land the Carteret people were afraid because they had never experienced weapons and alcohol before.
 The civil war in Bougainville affected the people there and the Carteret people were not sure if they would be welcomed on the island.
 However, they eventually found a community that agrees to share a space for them to live.
 They are excited at the idea of providing their family a safe place to live and build a future, but the Carteret people worry that they will not be the Carteret people anymore, as since they will reside in the town of Tinputz, they will be “Tinputz people”.
 The community is distressed that most of their culture will have to live in memory, as their history on the Carteret Islands will be washed away.